Best Medium Format Camera for Starting Out

-Another fact worth remembering is that a roll of 120 film contains around the same surface area as a roll of 36 exposure 35mm you will find this useful if developing at home.
+Another fact worth remembering is that a roll of 120 film contains around the same surface area as a roll of 36 exposure 35 mm; you will find this useful if developing at home.

 Why shoot a Medium Format Camera?

 Back to the best medium format film camera.
 The main reason for using it is the size of the negatives.
-They are larger even that the sensors in modern digital medium format cameras.
-This means you can capture a whole lot more detail and create far larger images than you can with even a full frame digital sensor.
+They are larger even than the sensors in modern digital medium format cameras.
+This means you can capture a much more detail and create far larger images than you can with even a full frame digital sensor.
 What if you are just taking photographs to share on Instagram?
 Another benefit is that the lenses naturally have a longer focal length.
 A consequence of this is that for the same field of vision, you get a shallower depth of field.
-Depth-of-field is jut a measure of how much of the photograph is in focus.
+Depth-of-field is just a measure of how much of the photograph is in focus.
 For a portrait, you might just want to have the eyes in focus, to bring attention to them and have hair and the background blurred.
 This effect is much easier to achieve with a medium format camera.

 The final advantage I will mention here is that even using the same film stock (e.g. Ilford Delta 100, Fuji Acros II or Kodak Portra 400), medium format can have a different look and feel to 35 mm.
-That said you will need to experiment with different films to find which ones best suits your aesthetic.
+That said, you will need to experiment with different films to find which ones best suits your aesthetic.

 Best Medium Format Camera

 The best medium format camera really depends on you.
 If you have come from using a Canon 5D with an army of lenses, you probably want to consider a system camera, so you do not feel too limited.
 Good choices here are the Mamiya RZ67 or older RB67.
 These have a lot of accessories available.
-Just be careful if you go for the RZ67 or RZ67 II as some accessories are not cross-compatible and you need to make sure you get tones to match your exact model.
+Just be careful if you go for the RZ67 or RZ67 II as some accessories are not cross-compatible, and you need to make sure you get tones to match your exact model.
 The cameras are very modular, so you can get backs which let take 6×6 film, 6×7 or even 6×45 shots.
 There are many lenses with great optics.
 Just be warned that these are big cameras, the RB67 has a metal body and is heavier.

 An alternative system camera is the Pentax 67.
-This is another quality camera with lenses perhaps even better than the Mamiya ones.
+This is another quality camera with lenses, perhaps even better than the Mamiya ones.
 Both cameras heavily used by professional fashion photographer.
 The Pentax looks like a big SLR.
-Not everybody is comfortable with its size but it is technically an amazing camera if you are able to handle it!
+Not everybody is comfortable with its size, but it is technically an amazing camera if you are able to handle it!